 How it works when we get out of fully automatic exposure mode

-Additionally, when we get out of fully automatic exposure mode, we have the option of picking ISO manually or setting ISO automatically.
+Additionally, when we get out of fully automatic exposure mode, we can pick ISO manually or set ISO automatically.

-Furthermore, if we work in shutter priority, we pick the shutter speed and the camera will set to a corresponding aperture.
+Furthermore, if we work in shutter priority, we pick the shutter speed, and the camera will be set to a corresponding aperture.

-And, as in AV mode, we have the option of picking ISO manually or setting ISO automatically.
+And, as in AV mode, we can pick ISO manually or set ISO automatically.

 So, what does getting out of fully automatic exposure mode get us?

-First, when we get out of fully automatic exposure mode it gets us more involved in thinking.
+First, getting out of fully automatic exposure mode gets us more involved in thinking.

-Specifically, it gets us thinking about what we’re doing in terms of how camera operation and intent of composition relate.
+Specifically, it gets us thinking about what we’re doing regarding how camera operation and composition intent relate.

-Second, when we start with our exposure compensation setting at zero, we get a standard tonality.
+Second, we get a standard tonality when we start with our exposure compensation set at zero.